JetBrains/teamcity-unity-plugin/README.md

 # Compatibility

-The plugin is compatible with [TeamCity](https://www.jetbrains.com/teamcity/download/) 2018.1.x and greater.
+The plugin is compatible with [TeamCity](https://www.jetbrains.com/teamcity/download/) 2018.1+ and was verified to work with Unity 2017+.

 # Configuration